Public Access to University Information

 There is no FAQ associated with this policy.

 - The ability to view information, and, when applicable, update or download it.
-Access is provided to individuals and groups of individuals based on State Statutes and University policy.
+Access is provided to individuals and groups of individuals based on state and federal law and University policy.
 Access to private or confidential data, and access which permits data updates or downloads requires specific permissions related to job responsibilities.

-- Information collected, stored, transferred or reported for any purpose, whether in computers or in manual files.
+- Information collected, stored, transferred or reported for any purpose, whether stored electronically or in paper files.

 - Data Custodian